satisfy_openmp

 Licensing:

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

 Languages:

-satisfy_openmp is available in a C version and a C++ version and a FORTRAN90 version.
+satisfy_openmp is available in a C version and a C++ version and a Fortran90 version.

 Related Data and Programs: